Virtual Abelian varieties of $\mathrm{GL}_2$-type

 Recall that the cusp resolution is formed by gluing copies of $\CC^2$.
 Following the method in \cite[V.2]{MR930101} we can determine the local equation of $F_B$ on each copy of $\CC^2$.
 On the $k$-th copy of $\CC^2$ the coordinates are related by

 where $z_j$ denote the coordinate on the $j$-th copy of $\cH$ for $j=1,2$ and $(u_k,v_k)$ denote the coordinates of the $k$-th copy of $\CC^2$ for $k\in \Z$.
 For the case at hand, we take $A_0=1$ and $A_1= (3-\sqrt {5})/2$ which form a $Z$-basis of $\cO_E$.
 Other values of $A_k$'s are omitted.
 Recall that $a^{(j)}$ denote the image of $a\in E$ via the $j$-th embedding to $\RR$.
 Then on the $1$-st copy of $\CC^2$, the equation of $F_B$ becomes $u_1=v_1$.
 There is no intersection with coordinate axes in other copies of $\CC^2$.
 Thus $F_B$ intersects the cusp resolution at the origin of the $1$-st copy of $\CC^2$ which corresponds to the ordinary double point on the cusp resolution.
 Thus the intersection number of $F_B$ with the cusp resolution is $2$.
 By \cite[Corollary~4.1]{MR930101}, we get

 where the sum runs over all singularities $x$ of $Y_0^+ (\fp)$ and $Z_x$ denotes the local Chern cycle of $x$.
 The volume

 Here $\zeta_\Q$ denotes the Riemann zeta function.
 The local Chern cycles needed in the computation can be looked up in Remark~\ref{rmk:local-chern-cycle}.
 Thus we find

-where $n_3$ is the number of $(3;1,1)$-points that $F_B'$ passes through and $n_4$ is the number of $(4;1,1)$-points that $F_B'$ passes through.
-As intersection number is an integer, we are force to have $n_3=0$ and $n_4=1$ and thus $c_1(X_0^+(\fp)).F_B'=1$.
-By Adjunction formula, $F_B'^2=-1$.
-We get a linear configuration of rational curves with self-intersection numbers $-2$, $-1$, $-2$, where the $(-2)$-curves come from desingularity of the $(3;1,-1)$- and the $(4;1,-1)$-points mentioned above.
+where $n_3$ is the number of $(3;1,1)$-points that $F_B$ passes through and $n_4$ is the number of $(4;1,1)$-points that $F_B$ passes through.
+As intersection numbers are integers, we are force to have $n_3=0$ and $n_4=1$ and thus $c_1(X_0^+(\fp)).F_B=1$.
+By the Adjunction formula, $F_B^2=-1$.
+We get a linear configuration of non-singular rational curves with self-intersection numbers $-2$, $-1$, $-2$, where the $(-2)$-curves come from desingularity of the $(3;1,-1)$- and the $(4;1,-1)$-points mentioned above.
 After blowing down $F_B$ we acquire two intersecting $(-1)$-curves and this shows that the surface $X_0^+(\fp)$ is a rational surface by the rationality criterion\cite [VII.2.2] {MR930101}.